-For this post, we will concentrate on the average life span of a honey bee.
-But, we will give some honorary mentions to a few other species you may find in your backyard.
+For this post, we will concentrate on the average lifespan of honeybees.
+But we will give some honorary mentions to a few other species you may find in your backyard.

 How long does a Honey Bee live?

 A honey bee colony is like the human body.
-Every day, cells in your body die and are disposed of, but the rest of you lives on.
+Every day, cells in your body die and are disposed of, but the rest of you live on.

 Different types of cells live for different lengths of time based on what they do.
 The same principle applies to honey bees.

-Let’s look at the lifespan of our different types of bees.
+The honey bee’s life span would depend on its role in the colony.
+Let’s look at the lifespan of our different types of honeybees.

 How Long Does A Queen Bee Live?

-A queen honey bee’s life span is important to the survival of the colony.
+The life span of a queen honey bee is important to the survival of the colony.
 Her sole responsibility is laying eggs and keeping the hive populated.
 Every time her daughters leave the hive, there’s no guarantee they’ll make it back.
 A queen bee makes sure that there’s always a backup worker available.

-If she lives so long, why do beekeepers queen bees?
+If she lives so long, why do beekeepers raise queen bees?

 You may have heard of the term “re-queen.”
 This is when a beekeeper kills a colony’s queen bee and replaces her with either a new queen or provides a brood for the workers to make their queen.

 As with most living creatures, the productivity of a queen bee to reproduce declines with age, at least physically.
 Mentally, they could be aging like fine wine, but we don’t keep queens for their conversational skills.
 That’s why beekeepers often re-queen after a year or two.